 I can’t overstate enough how much better this cable is, both in terms of audible improvements in the bass response as well as its easy manipulation, over the ear memory hook comfort and low microphonics.
 It is an excellent cable bested only by the Reference 8 they sell for their IEM range as an optional extra.

 One major difference between say the Vega and the Dorado is the length of the stem with the Dorado having a nozzle about twice the length of the Vega.
 That will place a little more emphasis on the tips doing the sealing work as the driver housing will be slightly further out, especially for short or thin ear canals.

 Tips selection with the Dorado is consistent with the tip selection from the Vega and Lyra II with some excellent choices including foams, silicone single bore, and SpinFits.
 You will get some audible changes with the various tips with SpinFits taking a shade of the bass impact and foams adding a bit more.

 The seal is very good indeed and enhanced somewhat with the use of foam tips over the other tip types included.
-They fit right in first time with the medium foam tips, offer an excellent seal, great comfort, and zero accidental movements either in open or closed jaw stance.
+They fit right in the first time with the medium foam tips, offer an excellent seal, great comfort, and zero accidental movements either in an open or closed jaw stance.